空母 KUBO DIAMOND REFERENCE LAPPING PLATE

 However, sharpening a blade starts a process of deformation in the stone,

-and each time a blade is sharpened, its own flatness gets progressively damaged.
+sharpened, its own flatness gets progressively damaged.

 Achieving true sharpness has traditionally required long years of experience,

-and a huge investment of time and effort.
+and a huge investment of time and

 The most important things are to create flat faces on the blades,